splendormy/dummy-resource-manager/README.md

 ## How to use

-By invoking `dummyrm.DummyXAUtil.enlist(...)` in a global transaction scope, you can register a Dummy XA Resource with the global transaction.
+By invoking `dummyrm.DummyXAUtil.enlist(...)` within a global transaction scope, you can register a Dummy XA Resource with the global transaction.

 To register a Dummy XA Resource, `dummyrm.DummyXAUtil.enlist(...)` uses `com.ibm.tx.jta.TransactionManagerFactory` and `com.ibm.tx.jta.ExtendedTransactionManager` provided by WebSphere Liberty.

-`dummyrm.DummyXAUtil.enlist(...)` has following three parameters.
+`dummyrm.DummyXAUtil.enlist(...)` has the following three parameters.

 1. name: The name of Dummy XA Resource
 1. sleepPosition: Sleep Position of created Dummy XA Resource.
-Specify using `DummyXAResource.SleepPosition.At_xxx`.
+Specify it by using `DummyXAResource.SleepPosition.At_xxx`.
 2. sleepDuration: Sleep Duration of created Dummy XA Resource.
-Specify in millisecond.
+Specify in milliseconds.

-A Dummy XA Resource can sleep at the specified method.
+A Dummy XA Resource can sleep in the specified method.
-If you don't want a created Dummy XA Resource to sleep in any method, specify `DummyXAResource.SleepPosition.At_None`  as the second parameter (sleepPosition).
+If you don't want a created Dummy XA Resource to sleep in any of the methods, specify `DummyXAResource.SleepPosition.At_None`  as the second parameter (sleepPosition).

-Sample codes are below.
+Sample code is shown below.

     import javax.naming.InitialContext;
     import javax.transaction.UserTransaction;